Prismatic Dieudonn\'e theory: Descent for -completely faithfully flat morphisms

-\begin{proposition} The fibered categories of $p$-divisible groups and finite locally free group schemes over $p$-complete rings with bounded $p^\infty$-torsion are stacks for the $p$-completely faithfully flat topology. \end{proposition} \begin{proof} It suffices to show the statement for finite locally free group schemes as $p$-divisible groups are canonically a colimit of such.
-From \Cref{sec:descent-results-1-theorem-descent-of-p-complete-modules} and \Cref{sec:descent-results-3-lemma-descent-along-t-of-being-finite-projective} we know that finite locally free modules form a stack for the $p$-completely faithfully flat topology on $p$-complete rings with bounded $p^\infty$-torsion.
+is an equivalence.
+In particular, the fibered category $R\mapsto \{\text{ finite projective }R-\text{modules}\}$ is a stack for the $p$-completely faithfully flat topology on the category of derived $p$-complete rings with bounded $p^\infty$-torsion. \end{lemma} \begin{proof} As $R$ is classically $p$-complete the first statement follows from \cite[Tag 0D4B]{stacks_project}.
+If $R\to R^\prime$ is a $p$-completely faithfully flat morphism between $p$-complete rings of bounded $p^\infty$-torsion, then $R/p^n\to R^\prime/p^n$ is faithfully flat for all $n\geq 0$ (flatness follows from \cite[Lemma 4.7.(2)]{bhatt_morrow_scholze_topological_hochschild_homology} and surjectivity of $\Spec(R^\prime/p^n)\to \Spec(R/p^n)$ is implied by the case $n=1$).
+Thus, classical descent of finite projective modules holds for this morphism.
+Passing to the ($(2)$-)inverse limit implies the last statement. \end{proof} } \begin{proposition} The fibered categories of $p$-divisible groups and finite locally free group schemes over $p$-complete rings with bounded $p^\infty$-torsion are stacks for the $p$-completely faithfully flat topology. \end{proposition} \begin{proof} It suffices to show the statement for finite locally free group schemes as $p$-divisible groups are canonically a colimit of such.
+From \ref{sec:descent-p-completely-1-description-of-finite-projective-modules-on-p-complete-rings} we know that finite locally free modules form a stack for the $p$-completely faithfully flat topology on $p$-complete rings with bounded $p^\infty$-torsion.
 As base change commutes with fiber products, this implies that finite locally free group schemes form a stack, too. \end{proof}

 Recall that a morphism

 of prisms is called faithfully flat if it is $(p,I)$-completely flat.

 \begin{proposition} The fibered category